-Three of our favorite strategies are described below and can be used as guides in the decision-making of what setup fits a B2B organization best.
-All three can also be used with or without user login.
+We have described three of our favorite strategies below.
+You can use these as guides in the decision making of what setup best fits your B2B company.
+You can use all three with or without user login.

 Strategy A – Configurator + Checkout Form